To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Here’s a video of a dog who truly benefits from the Thundershirt.

 As you can see from the video, the way you prepare your pup for fireworks can truly be lifesaving.
 If your dog escapes and is put in a shelter you may never find her.
-If that shelter is experiencing challenges with having enough space your dog could be one of 1.2 million dogs euthanized every year.
-It’s truly sad.
-So, be sure to take care of your pup the next time fireworks are on the agenda.
+So, be sure to take care of your pup the next time fireworks are in the air.

 Do you have any tricks for calming your dog during fireworks?